Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/07 Chapter-5 The Town Of Vallaki.md

 > Someone has taken old, mismatched furniture and created a study is this dusty, lamplit chamber.
 Tables are strewn with pieces of parchment, on which strange diagrams are drawn, and a freestanding bookshelf holds a collection of bones.
 A dusty rug covers the floor in front of a pine box, on which lounges a skeletal cat.
 Several more skeletal cats skulk about.
 Most unnerving of all is the sight of three small children standing with their backs to you in the northeast corner of the room.
 ^396

-If the characters trigger the glyph of warding or otherwise announce their arrival, Victor casts a greater invisibility spell on himself and hides in a corner.
+If the characters trigger the [[5.
+Mechanics/Spells/Glyph Of Warding.md\|glyph of warding]] or otherwise announce their arrival, Victor casts a [[5.
+Mechanics/Spells/Greater Invisibility.md\|greater invisibility]] spell on himself and hides in a corner.
 Otherwise, he's visible.
 If the characters can see Victor, read:

 > [!readaloud]
 >